Alexander McGillivray: Early life

-Alexander was born Hoboi-Hili-Miko (Good Child King) in the Coushatta village of Little Tallassee (also known as Little Tallase, Little Talisi and Little Tulsa) on the Coosa River, near present-day Montgomery, Alabama, in 1750.
-Alexander's mother, Sehoy Marchand, was the daughter of Sehoy, a mixed-race Creek woman of the prestigious Wind Clan ("Hutalgalgi"), and of Jean Baptiste Louis DeCourtel Marchand, a French officer at Fort Toulouse.
-Alexander and his siblings were born into the Wind Clan, as the Muscogee had a matrilineal system, and gained their status from their mother's clan.
+McGillivray was born Hoboi-Hili-Miko (Good Child King) in the Coushatta village of Little Tallassee (also known as Little Tallase, Little Talisi and Little Tulsa) on the Coosa River, near present-day Montgomery, Alabama, on December 15, 1750.
+His mother, Sehoy Marchand, was the daughter of Sehoy, a mixed-race Creek woman of the prestigious Wind Clan ("Hutalgalgi"), and of Jean Baptiste Louis DeCourtel Marchand, a French officer at Fort Toulouse.
+McGillivray and his siblings were born into the Wind Clan, as the Muscogee had a matrilineal system and gained their status from their mother's clan.
 They identified as Creek.
 Their father was Lachlan McGillivray, a Scottish trader (of the Clan MacGillivray chief's lineage).
 He built trading posts among the Upper Towns of the Muscogee Confederacy, whose members had formerly traded with French Louisiana.

-As a child, Alexander briefly lived in Augusta with his father on one of his plantations.
+As a child, he briefly lived in Augusta with his father on one of his plantations.
 By the time he was 12, his father owned several large plantations totalling over 10,000 acre, making him one of the largest landholders in the colony.
-His father was a delegate in the colonial (Georgia) Assembly, and was "a partner in a profitable mercantile firm that dealt in slaves, among other commodities".
+His father was a delegate in the colonial Georgia Assembly and was "a partner in a profitable mercantile firm that dealt in slaves, among other commodities".
 In 1773, the boy was sent to school in Charleston, South Carolina, where he learned Latin and Greek.
 He was apprenticed at two trading companies, one of which was the second largest importer of slaves in Georgia.
 With the outbreak of the American Revolutionary War, his Loyalist father returned to Scotland, and his lands were confiscated.
-Alexander returned to his mother's people in Little Tallassee in 1777.
+McGillivray served as a lieutenant colonel in the British Army during the war; he returned to his mother's people in Little Tallassee in 1777.

-While he was accepted as a Creek because of his mother, he "was deeply alienated from most Creek traditions and from the vast majority of the Creek people" When he ascended to leadership, Alexander relied on the help of his sister Sophia Durant, who often assisted him as a translator, interpreter, and as his spokesperson. had difficulty with the varying Native dialects or because of a diplomatic practice common at the time, he often relied on Sophia as his speaker, interpreter, and translator.
-He had more book learning than any other Creek, and later in life had a substantial library on natural history.
+While he was accepted as a Creek because of his mother, he "was deeply alienated from most Creek traditions and from the vast majority of the Creek people."
+When he ascended to leadership, McGillivray relied on the help of his sister Sophia Durant, who often assisted him as a translator, interpreter, and as his spokesperson.
+(He did so because either he had difficulty with the varying Native dialects or because he wished to adhere to a diplomatic practice common among the Creek at the time).
+He had more book learning than any other Creek, and later in life he had a substantial library on natural history.